FutureTPM/ROTed/README.md

 implementations are templated in order to facilitate parameters modifications without sacrificing performance.

-`rel_art` contains the implementation for the PVW08 proposal.
+`pvw` contains the implementation for the PVW08 proposal.
 The implementation uses OpenSSL as a backend for elliptic curve arithmetic.

 `src` contains the instantiation and tests for the proposed OT and ROT